bigcommerce/dev-docs/markdown/stencil-docs/storefront-customization/using-custom-fonts-and-icons.md

 ## Applying Custom Fonts

-There are three paths to take for using custom fonts.
+There are two paths to take for using custom fonts.
 - Change to a new Google Font
 - Use a custom font